 Why Should I Use Resource Management in Project Management Software?

-Resource management refers to the overall process of planning, scheduling, and allocating all of your resources in a way that maximizes efficiency.
+Resource management refers to the overall process of planning, scheduling, and allocating all your resources in a way that maximizes efficiency.
 Resource management as part of project management is all about optimizing your available project resources in a way that maximizes the likelihood of project success.

-While resource management primarily focuses on managing your human resources, including employees and subcontractors, a resource is actually anything that’s needed to execute a task or project.
+While resource management primarily focuses on managing your human resources, including employees and subcontractors, a resource is anything that’s needed to execute a task or project.
 Resources can include:

 - Materials and supplies

 Project management software that includes resource management allows you to achieve full visibility into each team member’s workload and availability.
 With this functionality, you can quickly see who’s doing what and determine who on your team is ready to take on more and who is over capacity.
 This visibility makes it easy for you to balance workloads effectively and prioritize project tasks in a way that optimizes your schedule without overworking your team.

 Your project management software should allow you to visualize the overall high-level workload as well as drill down to see how task hours are allocated across individual team members.